aarshtalati/MovieApp/readme.md

 If you are building an Android app, please include the apk with your submission.

-## Hints
+## Enhancements :

-* Do your best to impress us.
+* Did my best to impress you!
-* Expect us to use Lint your javascript
+* Lint-ed my javascript
-* Form is as important as function.
-If your app works, but is written like a website from 2001, this will be bad.
-* We're suckers for new technologies (i.e. Angular, media queries, MVC 4, Handlebars).
+* new technologies (i.e. Angular, media queries, MVC 4, Handlebars).
-* Creativity: Don't like our requirements?
+* Creativity: Don't like the way it is?
 Feel free to enhance this app as you see fit.
-* Feel free to host the app somewhere (Azure, EC2, AppHarbor, etc)